 Atlantic Tele-Network, Inc. (the "Company" or "ATN"), a Delaware corporation, is engaged principally through its 80%-owned subsidiary, Guyana Telephone & Telegraph Company, Limited ("GT&T"), in providing telecommunications services, including local telephone service, long-distance services and cellular service in the Cooperative Republic of Guyana ("Guyana") and international telecommunications service to and from Guyana.
-The Company also owns a 75% interest in Digicom S.A. ("Digicom"), a Haitian corporation principally engaged in dispatch radio, mobile telecommunications and paging and a 30% interest (plus warrants which would enable the Company to increase its investment to 45% under certain circumstances in Bermuda Digital Communications, Ltd., ("BDC"), a Bermuda corporation which operates under the name "Cellular One" and is the sole cellular and PCS competitor in Bermuda to the Bermuda Telephone Company.
-ATN provides management, technical, financial, regulatory and marketing services for GT&T, Digicom and BDC for a management fee equal to 6% of gross revenues.
+The Company also owns a 75% interest in Digicom S.A. ("Digicom"), a Haitian corporation principally engaged in dispatch radio, mobile telecommunications and paging and a 30% interest (plus warrants that would enable the Company to increase its investment to 45% under certain circumstances) in Bermuda Digital Communications, Ltd., ("BDC"), a Bermuda corporation which operates under the name "Cellular One" and is the sole cellular and PCS competitor in Bermuda to the Bermuda Telephone Company.
+The Company recently acquired Wireless World, LLC (WWL) the largest internet provider in the United States Virgin Islands.
+ATN provides management, technical, financial, regulatory and marketing services for GT&T, Digicom, BDC and WWL for a management fee equal to 6% of gross revenues.